Advertiser Disclosure

 A credit card cash advance provides you with additional funds.
 Credit cardholders can borrow against their credit limits and repay the debt over time.
 You can either get cash from your credit card at an ATM or your bank’s local branch, assuming the branch supports credit card cash advances.
 Banks will ask for your ID before giving you a cash advance.
 You won’t have to show your ID at an ATM, but your credit card must have a PIN.

 Credit card issuers will not let you borrow cash against your entire limit.
-In addition, most credit card cash advances are only a few hundred dollars.
+Also, most credit card cash advances are only a few hundred dollars.
 That’s enough money to cover some emergency expenses, but if you have medical bills or are planning a vacation, a credit card cash advance isn’t the best funding source.

 Do Cash Advances Hurt Your Credit?